Seeking help for post-traumatic stress disorder

 Other professionals who can help you

 Psychiatrists, psychologists and counsellors are specially trained to provide help for PTSD and other mental health problems.
-You need to get a referral from your GP to see a psychiatrist or a psychologist.
+You need to get a referral from your GP to see a psychiatrist.
+You don’t need a GP referral to see a psychologist, but getting one means that your GP may be able to organise a Mental Health Care Plan for you, which can entitle you to Medicare rebates for some psychologist sessions.
 Some social workers, occupational therapists, mental health nurses and Aboriginal and Torres Strait Islander health workers are also trained in mental health.

 - seeking social support